MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/issues-connection-after-implementing-cipher-suite-policies.md

 ms.custom: sap:Connection issues
 ---

-# Connection issues after implementing cipher suite policies
+# Issues in connection after implementing cipher suite policies on a server

+This article helps you resolve the issues that might occur after you implement the cipher suite policies on a server.

 ## Symptoms